Third Avenue station (BMT Canarsie Line): Experimental platform doors

-As part of a pilot program, each platform at the Third Avenue station was supposed be refitted with 32 half-height platform screen doors (PSDs) while the 14th Street Tunnel was being rebuilt from April 2019 to March 2020.
+As part of a pilot program, each platform at the Third Avenue station was supposed to be refitted with 32 half-height platform screen doors (PSDs) while the 14th Street Tunnel was being rebuilt from April 2019 to March 2020.
 This had been possible as a result of the L train's automated train operation, as well as the route's exclusive use of 60 ft subway cars with four doors, which allow trains to stop at the same part of the platform every time.
 The MTA would have used the results of the pilot in order to determine the feasibility of adding such doors citywide.
 The PSDs would have been approximately 54 in high and would have been coordinated with the location of the subway car doors when a train was in the station.

 To ensure that the subway car is precisely lined up with the doors, a wayside-only berthing system would be installed.
 Emergency egress gates would be installed in between the regular doors to allow people to exit in the case of an emergency.
 The platform edges and topping would be removed and replaced so that they align with the sills of the train doors and to be in compliance with the Americans with Disabilities Act of 1990.
 To ensure that people do not get trapped in between the subway car doors and the PSDs, sensors and CCTV cameras would be installed with monitors at the center and front of the platforms visible to the train operator and conductor.

 In June 2018, the $30 million for the platform edge door pilot program was diverted to another project along the Canarsie Line: the installation of elevators at the Sixth Avenue station.
 The pilot program was postponed until sufficient funding could be found.
 In February 2022, the MTA announced that the PSD installation at Third Avenue would proceed as part of a pilot program involving three stations.
 The announcement came after several people had been shoved onto tracks, including one incident that led to a woman's death at another station.
-The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors are planned to be installed starting in April 2023 at a cost of $6 million.
+The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors are planned to be installed starting in December 2023 at a cost of $6 million.
+Designs for the platform doors were being finalized by June 2023.